rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-The method +present?+ is equivalent to +!blank?+.
-This example is taken from +ActionDispatch::Http::Cache::Response+:
+The method `present?` is equivalent to `!blank?`.
+This example is taken from `ActionDispatch::Http::Cache::Response`:

 ```ruby
 def set_conditional_cache_control!